 My physician mother gave me this text at the very end of my junior year in medical school.
 By that time in my medical school journey many professors had told us that most of what we were learning from them would be out-of-date useless information within a few years.
-The pharmaceutical industry made sure this statement came true many times over.
-If you peel away much of pharma’s impositions, Osler’s information is still good today, especially the information about the heart.
+The pharmaceutical industry and the medical paradigm itself made sure this statement came true many times over.
+If you peel away much of these paradigm impositions, Osler’s information is still good today, especially the information about the heart.

 In the second half of my sophomore year of medical school I began to learn about the physiology of the heart.
 At that time in the early 1970’s there was no information available in conventional Western scientific circles about the heart’s other subtle and vital functions.
 This vital health information is still not taught in medical schools at the present time.

 During my last 2 years of medical school and during all of the years of surgical residency training I was also immersed in studying a variety of Eastern spiritual paths and teachings.
 Studies in these paths culminated in 1979 with exposure to a special trans-cultural teaching that the heart is regarded as the seat of the mind.
 From that point forward I began to regard the heart as much more than a neuromuscular pump.